curesh/lowpolycompression/README.md

 ## TODO

-1. Implement a compression algorithm that utilizes the videos polygon composition to optimize video storage and program runtime.
+1. Improve compression algorithm and utilize the videos polygon composition to optimize video storage and program runtime.

 2. Run various tests to measure utility.